KoreTeknology/ArcheoDatabank/README.md

-# Archeodatabank
+# ArcheoDatabank V3

 This page in in process of editing, please, comeback later !

 ![logo](http://www.urieldeveaud.com/subsites/adb3/logo3.jpg)

-Archeo Databank is a Geographic Information System (GIS) software running on a mobile web PHP server (USB key), made to facilitate the administration of a <b>Spatial Data Infrastructure</b> (SDI) based on History or Chronology timeline , and for publishing cartographic details and research applications .
+Archeo Databank is a Historical Geographic Information System (HGIS) software running on a mobile web PHP server (USB key), made to facilitate the administration of a <b>Spatial Data, Attribut Data and File Data</b> (SAF) based on History or Chronology timeline , and for publishing cartographic details and research applications .

-The Archeo Databank platform is a GIS Software accessible thourgh a simple web browser.
+The Archeo Databank platform is a Free Software accessible thourgh a simple web browser.
 It provides numerous GIS capability and let the user do the following:

  * <b>Import/Export and store GIS data</b> (both vector and raster data)
  * <b>Query</b> Database System and external Data packages